Brandon Lowe Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the top team ERA among all MLB pitching staffs (3.71).
+- The Mariners have the first-ranked team ERA among all league pitching staffs (3.74).

-- Mariners pitchers combine to surrender 154 home runs (1.1 per game), the sixth-fewest in baseball.
+- The Mariners give up the eighth-fewest home runs in baseball (157 total, 1.1 per game).

-- In his last time out on Sunday against the New York Mets, the righty tossed three innings, giving up three earned runs while surrendering six hits.
+- His most recent time out came on Monday against the Cincinnati Reds, when the righty tossed five innings, surrendering five earned runs while giving up four hits.

+- The 23-year-old has amassed an ERA of 4.50, with 8.7 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.